KieranODriscoll/docs/vault/docs/CertNotes/Security+/4 - Operations and Incident Response/4-8a-Incident Response.md

 - Policies needed for incident handling
 	- Everyone knows what to do
 ## The challenge of detection
-- Many different detection soruces
+- Many different detection sources
 	- Different levels of detail, different levels of perception
 - A large amount of "volume"
 	- Attacks are incoming all the time